bdurand/ultra_settings/README.md

 You can set an explicit prefix by setting `env_var_prefix` on your configuration class.

-You can disable environment variables as a default source on your fields by setting `environment_variables_disabled` to true on your configuration class.
+You can disable environment variables as a default source on your fields by setting `environment_variables_disabled` to `true` on your configuration class.

+If a setting value cannot be loaded from an environment variable, then it's value will attempt to be loaded from a runtime setting.

 ### Runtime Settings